Sex During Pregnancy

 When Limitations May Be Needed

-There are some conditions or complications with pregnancy that may impact having sexual intercourse.
+Certain conditions or complications may impact having sexual intercourse.
 Your health care provider may advise you to limit or avoid sex if you have one of the following conditions:

-You should call your health care provider if you are unsure whether sex is safe for you.
+You should call your provider if you are not sure if sex is safe for you.
 If you have any symptoms that you are unsure about, such as pain, bleeding, discharge, or contractions after sex, contact your doctor.

 Some women are advised to stop having sex in the last weeks of pregnancy.
-It is best to check with your health care provider for specific recommendations.
+Check with your provider for specific recommendations.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.